-4.1 Location of on-licence premises by reference to broad areas
+4.21.
+Location of on-licence premises by reference to broad areas

-4.1.1 New on-licence premises being licensed for the first time shall be restricted to:

-- 1. areas zoned under the Waikato District Plan to allow commercial activities as permitted activities; or - 2. locations authorised by resource consent.
+- 4.2.1.
+New on-licence premises being licensed for the first time shall be restricted to: - 1. areas zoned under the Waikato District Plan to allow commercial activities as permitted activities; or - 2. locations authorised by resource consent.

-4.2 Location of on-licence premises by reference to proximity to premises of a particular kind(s)
+4.32 Location of on-licence premises by reference to proximity to premises of a particular kind(s) or kinds

-4.2.1 When considering any new on-licence application in respect of new premises being licensed for the first time, the DLC or ARLA shall have regard to the proximity of the proposed premises to other licensed premises where this is considered relevant.

-4.2.2 No on-licence for a new tavern, located in an area zoned under the Waikato District Plan that does not allow commercial activities, shall be located within five kilometres of any existing tavern or hotel that holds an on-licence, measured from the closest boundary point of the proposed tavern to the closest boundary point of the existing premises.
+- 4.32.1 When considering any new on-licence application in respect of new premises being licensed for the first time, the District Licensing CommitteeDLC or Alcohol Regulatory and Licensing Authority ARLA shall have regard to the proximity of the proposed premises to other licensed premises where this is considered relevant. - 4.32.2 No-new on-licence for a new tavern, not-located in an area zoned under the Waikato District Plan that does not to-allow commercial activities, shall be located within five kilometres of any existing tavern or hotel that holds an on-licence, measured from the closest boundary point of the proposed tavern to the closest boundary point of the existing premises.

-4.3 Location of on-licence premises by reference to proximity to facilities of a particular kind(s)

-- 4.3.1 No new on-licence shall be issued in respect of: - i. a tavern; or - ii. a class I restaurant; or - iii. a hotel with a significant bar area operating in the manner of a tavern; or - iv. any other premises with a significant bar area operating in the manner of a tavern - where the site directly borders any school, early childcare facility, library or place of worship existing at the time the licence application is made unless it can be demonstrated to the DLC that the hours, signage or operation of the premises will have no significant impact on those facilities and/or persons using those facilities.
-'Directly borders' includes across any road from such a facility as shown in Figure 1.
+4.43 Location of on-licence premises by reference to proximity to facilities of a particular kind(s) or kinds where the site directly borders any school, early childcare facility, library or place of worship existing at the time the licence application is made unless it can be demonstrated to the DLC that the hours, signage or operation of the premises will have no significant impact on those facilities and/or persons using those facilities.
+'Directly borders' includes across any road from such a facility as shown in Figure 21.